deepdoctection/deepdoctection/README.md

 5. All models are now available at the :hugs: [**Huggingface Model Hub**](https://huggingface.co/deepdoctection) .
 You can acquire more details in the respective model cards.

 **Please note: All previous models have been changed and re-trained.
-A consistent repo can be found since commit 5cd5f99.
-Older versions will not work.**
+Older versions from now on will not work.**

 Check [**this notebook**](./notebooks/Get_Started.ipynb) for an easy start, as  well as the full [**documentation**](https://deepdoctection.readthedocs.io/en/latest/index.html#).

 ## Requirements

-You will need a GPU to run the **dd**-Analyzer or to train a pipeline component.
+- Linux **or** macOS

-- Python 3.8 or higher
+- Python >=  3.8
-- Tensorflow 2.4.1 or higher
+- Pytorch >= 1.8 **or** Tensorflow >=2.4.1 and CUDA

+You can run on PyTorch with a CPU only.
+For Tensorflow a GPU is required.

+**deep**doctection uses Tensorpack as training framework as well as their vision models for layout analysis.
+For Pytorch, Detectron2 is used.
+All models have been trained on Tensorflow and converted into Detectron2 consumable artefacts.
+The prediction results in PyTorch are therefore slightly worse.

 If you do not work on Linux, one easy way to fulfill the requirements is to use the Docker image.
 A [Dockerfile](./docker/TF/Dockerfile) is provided, please follow the official instructions on how to use it.

 Depending on the pipeline you want to use, you will be notified if further installations are necessary, e.g.